Diabetes has reached epidemic proportions in Canada. It’s time to take a 360-approach to achieve results.

 Photography by David Connell

-According to the Canadian Diabetes Association, more than nine million Canadians, or 25 per cent of the people in this country, are currently living with diabetes or prediabetes—a condition which, if left unchecked, puts you at risk of developing type 2 diabetes.
+According to the Canadian Diabetes Association, 11 million Canadians are currently living with diabetes or prediabetes—a condition which, if left unchecked, puts you at risk of developing type 2 diabetes.
 By 2020, that number is expected to rise to one in three.

 Recent studies demonstrate that when a pharmacist caring for a person living with diabetes works in collaboration with other members of their healthcare team, there are improvements in A1C, a test that measures average blood glucose control over a period of two to three months.